-Mineral Point Unified Schools shall provide, to affected employees, medical attentions including followup examinations which a qualified physician determines is necessary under the following circumstances:
+Mineral Point Unified Schools shall provide, to affected employees, medical attentions including follow up examinations which a qualified physician determines is necessary under the following circumstances:

 - A. Whenever an employee develops signs and symptoms associated with a hazardous chemical to which they may have been exposed, they shall be provided an opportunity to receive a medical examination.
 The employee shall contact the building principal to initiate the medical program. - B. Where exposure monitoring reveals and exposure level is routinely above the OSHA action level (AL), or in the absence of an action level, exposure above the OSHA permissible exposure level (PEL) for OSHA regulated substances for which there are medical monitoring and medical surveillance requirements, medical surveillance shall be established for that employee.
 Our lab uses no substance that has a separate OSHA standard with medical surveillance requirements. - C. Whenever an event takes place in the work area, such as a spill, leak, explosion, or other occurrence resulting in the likelihood of a hazardous exposure, the affected employee, laboratory or custodian, shall be provided an opportunity for a medical consultation.
 This consultation is for the purpose of determining the need for a medical examination. - D. All medical examinations and consultations are provided for by area physicians or at Upland Hills Health in Dodgeville.
 All aspects of these examinations are provided by a licensed physician or supervised by a licensed physician.
-These examinations are provided without cost to the employee, without loss of pay, and at a reasonable time and place.
+These examinations are provided without cost to the employee, without loss of pay, and at a reasonable time and place. - E. The principal or designee will provide the following to the physician: - 1.
+Identity of the hazardous chemical to which the employee may have been exposed - 2.
+A description of the conditions of the exposure including exposure date if available - 3.
+A description of signs and symptoms of exposure that the employee is experiencing - F. Recommendations and follow-up shall be made at the discretion of the attending physician.